1. Introduction

 "] if it exists; otherwise null. -

-Let operation be an algorithm step which takes arguments chunkProduced, done, error, and stopProducing, and summarizes input given this’s shared context, context, this’s summary type, this’s summary format, this’s summary length, this’s output language, chunkProduced, done, error, and stopProducing.
+Let operation be an algorithm step which takes arguments chunkProduced, done, error, and stopProducing, and summarizes input given this’s shared context, context, this’s summary type, this’s summary format, this’s summary length, this’s output language, this’s input quota, chunkProduced, done, error, and stopProducing.

 -